 Mental health care has been under the spotlight in Georgia in recent years.
 The existing situation has drawn attention to the Ministry of Health and to international organizations and CSOs because despite local laws being up-to-date regarding mental health (UNCRPD, laws on disability and mental health in 2004 and 2006), the government lacks monitoring tools to really assess the many different situations and practices of mental health care in Georgia and make evidence-based decisions.
 Collection of epidemiological data is not centralized and systematic, making it difficult to really assess the situation of mental health (number of people living with mental health disorders, types of disorders …).

-The Ministry receives in fact data and information about mental health in Georgia in two ways, however without systematic collection and storage of data:
+The Ministry receives in fact data and information about mental health in Georgia in tree ways, however without systematic collection and storage of data:

-The first way to get mental health data is through payment requests from health institutions (including mental health institutions) under state program and financing: the health institution shares its number of beds/inpatients and diagnosis to the Ministry and gets funds in return
+The first way to get mental health data is through payment requests from health institutions (including mental health institutions) under state program and financing: the health institution shares its number of beds/inpatients and diagnosis to the SSA and gets funds in return

+Epidemiological data are sent by the institution to the National Center for Diseases Control and Public health

 Civil Society Organizations, the Ombudsman and International Organizations exchange with the ministry regarding different issues in mental health.